eztam-/BitCrackOSX/README.md

 Many hours of work went and will go into this project.
 If you like it and want to support it, please do:
 - Give this Github repository a star. :star:
 - Support development by contributing to the code :computer:
-- Any, even small donation is welcome :money_with_wings: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg
+- Donations are very welcome :money_with_wings: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg

 ## Build

-Don't run directly from XCode for other reasons than development, since it is significantly slower there compared to creating a releasebuild and running it from terminal!
+Don't run directly from XCode for other reasons than development, since it is significantly slower there and the ui is broken compared to creating a releasebuild and running it from terminal!

 To build the application you need to install XCode from the App Store first.